flucto-gmbh/motion-sensor-box/doc/dependencies/chrony/time-synchronisation.md

 ## Configuration

-Chronys configuration file can be found at /etc/chrony.conf
+Chrony's configuration file can be found at /etc/chrony.conf

 Please paste the following into your configuration file